Skip to content

 2. Create inclusive jobs ads and cast your net wide

-Collins says MMS ads aim to use plain English and inclusive language.
+Collins says MMS ads use plain English and inclusive language.

 "We state that we encourage individuals from all backgrounds, including those caring for and living with a disability, to apply," he says.